suijingfeng/vkOpenArena/README.md

 ﻿# OpenArena Engine

-* checkout the SDL2 branch for stable build and playing, the following description works for SDL2 branch,
+* checkout the SDL2 branch for stable build and playing, the following description works for SDL2 branch.
-* the master branch is under developing now, I'm get stucked on q3 xcb /xlib keyboard, mouse input event handle things as lack of documention ...
+* the master branch is under developing now,  mouse input event process are not as good as sdl2 branch, have influence on rocket jump, it seems that the mouse acceration too big, i dont know what is the reason.
+* on loongnix, edit the Makefile.local, and replace the `BUILD_VULAN=1` with `BUILD_VULKAN=0`

 This project is a fork of OpenArena with specific changes to its renderer module.